There are many ways you can study at Durham University.

 Postgraduate taught degrees can enhance your employability, or act as a foundation for undertaking further study at research degree level.
 The postgraduate taught route is ideal for students who want a structured framework for their studies.
 Most taught degrees are one year Masters courses delivered via a combination of lectures, seminars and tutorials.
 Our taught degrees blend core and optional modules in specialist subject areas, with a substantial dissertation or research project.
 Courses normally start in September or October (Michaelmas term).

 Durham University offers a wide range of research degrees.
 Students develop their own timetable of academic study under the supervision of a team of academic staff.
 Their roles are to help and support you to undertake your research project and complete your degree on time.
-The University ensures that your supervisory team have appropriate expertise in your area of study, and we have extensive training and mentoring programmes to support them to deliver high-quality supervision.
+The University ensures that your supervisory team has appropriate expertise in your area of study, and we have extensive training and mentoring programmes to support them to deliver high-quality supervision.
+When applying to study for a research degree you should consult with your academic department to check that a supervisor with expertise in your chosen subject area is available to support you.

 Our research qualifications can be studied for one, two or three years (full-time), or two, four or six years (part-time).
 As well as conventional research degrees, we also offer innovative professional doctorates, giving students the opportunity to follow a structured programme of taught modules before undertaking an extended research thesis.